 Diesel Mercedes A Class cars lose least between years 1 and 3, so this is the best buy if you want to keep the car for a while.

-Petrol Mercedes A Class cars lose least between years 2 and 4, so that is the best buy on older cars.
+Diesel Mercedes A Class cars lose least between years 2 and 4, so that is the best buy on older cars.

 For advice on what to pay, see below and for more detailed depreciation and mileage & spec adjusted prices & graphs visit our price guide.